juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ## Nixify Haskell package

-After exploring the usage of `pkgs.hello` from `nixpkgs` in the previous basic example, it is now time to define build instructions for creating a package specific to the Haskell project, `todo-app`.
+In the previous section we wrote a hello world flake that contains the "hello" package.
+Now, let's write a flake for our Haskell project `todo-app`.

 Tl;dr Here is the `flake.nix` for this section: